INVEGA SUSTENNA® (paliperidone palmitate)

 - stroke in elderly people (cerebrovascular problems) that can lead to death

 - Neuroleptic Malignant Syndrome (NMS).
 NMS is a rare but very serious problem that can happen in people who receive INVEGA SUSTENNA®.
 NMS can cause death and must be treated in a hospital.
-Call your healthcare provider right away if you become severely ill and have any of these symptoms: high fever, severe muscle stiffness, confusion, or loss of consciousness, changes in your breathing, heartbeat, and blood pressure
+Call your healthcare professional right away if you become severely ill and have any of these symptoms: high fever; severe muscle stiffness; confusion; loss of consciousness; changes in your breathing, heartbeat, and blood pressure

 - problems with your heartbeat.
 These heart problems can cause death.
-Call your healthcare provider right away if you have any of these symptoms: passing out or feeling like you will pass out, dizziness, or feeling as if your heart is pounding or missing beats
+Call your healthcare professional right away if you have any of these symptoms: passing out or feeling like you will pass out; dizziness; or feeling as if your heart is pounding or missing beats

 - uncontrolled movements of your tongue, face, mouth, or jaw (tardive dyskinesia)